jondashkyle/archive/entries/2020-01-20-mt-langley/readme.md

 # Mount Langley

 Looking back on the PCT after completing it last summer, the Sierra stood out as my favorite part.
 Without a doubt.
-Prior to leaving it felt like a decent trip—around four hours from home in Los Angeles.
+Prior to leaving it felt like a decent trip to get out there—around four hours from home in Los Angeles to Lone Pine.
 After walking to Canada over four months it felt practically in my backyard.

 ![c:1/-1 r:75](IMG_8142.jpeg)